vizv/scripts/docs/gui/journal.rst

 - Text Wrapping: Text automatically wraps within the editor, ensuring lines fit within the display without manual adjustments.
 - Backspace Support: Use the backspace key to delete characters to the left of the cursor.
 - Delete Character: 'Ctrl+D' deletes the character under the cursor.
-- Line Navigation: 'Ctrl+A' moves the cursor to the beginning of the current line, and 'Ctrl+E' moves it to the end.
+- Line Navigation: 'Ctrl+H' (like "Home") moves the cursor to the beginning of the current line, and 'Ctrl+E' (like "End") moves it to the end.
 - Delete Current Line: 'Ctrl+U' deletes the entire current line where the cursor is located.
 - Delete Rest of Line: 'Ctrl+K' deletes text from the cursor to the end of the line.
 - Delete Last Word: 'Ctrl+W' removes the word immediately before the cursor.
+- Clipboard Operations: Perform local cut, copy, and paste operations on selected text or the current line using 'Ctrl+X', 'Ctrl+C', and 'Ctrl+V'.
 - Text Selection: Select text with the mouse, with support for replacing or removing selected text.
-- Clipboard Operations: Perform local cut, copy, and paste operations on selected text or the current line using 'Ctrl+X', 'Ctrl+C', and 'Ctrl+V'.
 - Jump to Beginning/End: Quickly move the cursor to the beginning or end of the text using 'Shift+Up' and 'Shift+Down'.
+- Select Word/Line: Use double click to select current word, or triple click to select current line
+- Select All: Select entire text by 'Ctrl+A'

 Usage
 -----